voucherifyio/commerce-tools-integration/README.md

 After successful deploy application, the last step You need to do is to register your API Extension.
 You can do it by Heroku CLI.

 1. Go you your <application_name> -> More -> Run console
-2. Run command npm `run run register`
+2. Run command `npm run register`

 This command need to be done only once.
-Unless you run `npm run unregister`.
+Unless you run command `npm run unregister`.